georegehehe/NLPTool/README.md

 make sure to correctly install Nvidia Cuda for running tensorflow on GPU

 ## Files
 1. absa.py trains the macbert-base model for NER tasks.
-Currently the code will output an ABSA model, but simple modifications allows the model to onnly focus on entity-recognition tasks
+Currently the code will output an ABSA model, but simple modifications allows the model to only focus on entity-recognition tasks
 2. quote_classifier_ner.py uses the saved model to analyze sentences from quote.xlsx
 3. quote_with_labels_entity_only.xlsx/quote_with_labels_entity+emotion.xlsx are outputs from the previous script.
 The former only marks the entities within the sentences while the latter includes the sentiment of the entities.